Jash-Karani/pig-game/README.md

 # pig-game
-This is my first web- development project
-Inclused a simple game
+This is my first web- development project.
+It is a simple game

 Click on "?" to see how the game works
 Press Escape or click anywhere outside to exit the popup